sibineejokela/Store_Data_May2020/Project_Summary.md

 ![Entity Relationship Diagram](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/ERD.png)

 * The ERD demonstrates how the tables are related.
-The Product_SKU is used as a primary key to connect the Product, Weekly Revenue, Daily Revenue, and Monthly Item Count tables.
-Tag is used to connect the Weekly Item Count and Tag / Section tables and Hourly Sales stands alone for analyses.
+The Product_SKU is used as a primary key to connect the Product, Yearly Revenue, Weekday Revenue, and Monthly Item Count tables.
+The Monthly Tag Revenue and Hourly Revenue tables stand alone for analyses.

 * Other important considerations when reviewing the report:
   * Store hours were 10am - 6pm until September 9th, 2019, after which store hours were 11am - 6pm.
 Monthly workshops also provided one or more days a month where store hours extended to 8pm.
 For most months these workshops fell on Wednesdays.
   * During the holidays in 2018, hours varied outside of those listed above.
-Also, revenue includes online sales which were not constricted to any specific timeframe.
+Also, revenue includes some online sales which were not constricted to any specific timeframe.
   * The Build-A-Notebook section of the store was excluded from most analysis due to inaccurate data records regarding profit and loss.
 The inaccuracies resulted from the way revenue was tracked within the BAN section.
 Specifically, losses were recorded for each packet that made up each notebook resulting in inaccurately high losses.